Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Set Up a Payment Plan: If you are unable to the full amount of use tax owed all at once, you may be able to set up a payment plan with the tax authorities.
 This will allow you to off your debt in manageable installments.

-• Seek Professional Help: If you are unsure about how to proceed or if you are facing complex use tax compliance issues, it may be beneficial to seek the assistance of a tax professional.
+• Seek Professional Help: If you are unsure about how to proceed or if you are facing complex use tax issues, it may be beneficial to seek the assistance of a tax professional.
 A tax expert can help you navigate the process and ensure that you are in full compliance with the law.

 By taking proactive steps to resolve your use tax compliance issues, you can avoid the harsh penalties and consequences that come with non-.
 It is always better to address the problem head-on rather than letting it escalate into a more serious situation.
 Remember, honesty and transparency are key when dealing with tax obligations.